RajdeepBiswas/HybridArchiveStorage/README.md

 3. Access hot and cold (archived) data simultaneously from the application.
 4. Solution should be transparent to the application layer.
 In other words absolutely no change should be required from the application layer after the hybrid archival strategy is implemented.
 5. Performance should be acceptable.
-Below are the possible solutions for the use cases.

 ## Storage cost analysis